Chaotic diffusion of the fundamental frequencies in the Solar System: Parametric fitting

 For the outer fundamental frequencies, we do not observe significant skewness or secondary modes in their density estimations.
 Therefore, the density estimations of the outer fundamental frequencies can be approximated by a simple Gaussian distribution.

-The density estimations of the frequencies are shown at 3 well separated times in Fig. \ref{fig:Pdfs_fit}.
+The density estimations of the frequencies are shown at three well-separated times in Fig. \ref{fig:Pdfs_fit}.
 The diffusion is clearly visible as the density estimations get more and more disperse over time.
-Moreover, the density estimations get more skew as time goes.
-For $g_3$ and $g_4$, the skewness of the density estimations is small, so we assume $\alpha_0 =0$ (Eq. \ref{eq:skew}) for these frequencies for simplicity.
+Moreover, the density estimations get more skewed as time goes by.
+For $g_3$ and $g_4$, the skewness of the density estimations is small, so we assume $\alpha_0 =0$ (Eq. \ref{eq:skew}) for these frequencies for the sake of simplicity.
 The fundamental frequencies of the outer planets are very stable.
-Their variations are much smaller then those of the inner frequencies.
-Taking as an example the most unstable outer frequencies $g_6$, its standard deviation at $-4$ Gyr is only about $2 \cdot 10^{-3}\ \arcsec / \text{yr} $, while that of the most stable inner frequency $g_2$ is 15 times larger.
+Their variations are much smaller than those of the inner frequencies.
+Taking as an example the most unstable of the outer frequencies, $g_6$, its standard deviation at $-4$ Gyr is only about $2 \cdot 10^{-3}\ \arcsec / \text{yr} $, while that of the most stable inner frequency, $g_2$, is 15 times larger.
 Therefore, when considering a combination involving an inner fundamental frequency and an outer one, the latter can be effectively regarded as a constant.

 The result of our fitting model is also plotted in Fig. \ref{fig:Pdfs_fit}.
-It is remarkable that the density estimations of the frequencies are well approximated by the fitting curve over 3 different epochs.
-It should be noticed that the base of our fitting model - the skew Gaussian distribution only has 3 parameters.
-Only for some frequencies, $g_4, s_3$ for examples, more parameters are needed.
-Nevertheless, the additional parameters only account for the minor features and 3 parameters are sufficient to represent the bulk of the density estimations over a long time scale.
+It is remarkable that the density estimations of the frequencies are well approximated by the fitting curve over three different epochs.
+It should be noticed that the base of our fitting model -- the skew Gaussian distribution -- only has three parameters.
+Additional parameters are only needed for some frequencies, for example $g_4$ and $s_3$.
+Nevertheless, such additional parameters only account for the minor features, and three parameters are sufficient to represent the bulk of the density estimations over a long timescale.